 Madeline Green who came upon the musical horizon in the early days of swing and was a protege of Benny Goodman, made an important individual step last week when she signed a wax pact with [Seymour Goldblum's] Domino Records.

 The former singer with Earl Hines and Lionel Hampton has already cut two sides with the background voices of the Magicords [sic] and an orchestra directed by Rene Hall.
 The first side sets were "I've Got A Right To Be Blue" and "Be Sure".

 By January 1951, Madeline was appearing as a soloist at Sunnie Wilson's Show Bar in Detroit.
-In October 1951, she ("torrid songstress") was listed as part of Erskine Hawkins' Tuxedo Junction Orchestra at the State Theater in Hartford, Connecticut.
+On October 6 and 7, 1951, she ("torrid songstress") was listed as part of Erskine Hawkins' Tuxedo Junction Orchestra at the State Theater in Hartford, Connecticut.
 But she was alone again when she played the Circle Theater in Cleveland, on December 1 and 2 of that year, along with the Ravens, Choker Campbell, and the Dyerettes.
 December 4 found her at the Ritz Theater in Akron, Ohio (also with Choker Campbell and the Dyerettes); the headliner this time was Mabel Scott.

 In May 1953, Madeline brought her "discovery", Gene Stewart, to the Arthur Godfrey Talent Scouts show.
 Since he won, she received $100.
 I assume that he's not the Gene Stewart who was part of Pee Wee King's band.

 In June, she appeared somewhere in Winston-Salem, North Carolina; the blurb failed to say where.